plugboard-dev/plugboard/README.md

 ## 📖 Documentation

 For more information including a detailed API reference and step-by-step usage examples, refer to the [documentation site](https://plugboard.dev).

+## 🐾 Roadmap

+Plugboard is under active development, with new features in the works:

+- Support for different simulation paradigms: realtime, discrete time, and discrete event.
+- Detailed logging of component inputs, outputs and state for monitoring and process mining or surrogate modelling use-cases.
+- Support for strongly typed data messages and validation based on pydantic.
+- Support for different parallelisation patterns such as: single-threaded with coroutines, single-host multi process, or distributed with Ray in Kubernetes.
+- Data exchange between components with popular messaging technologies like RabbitMQ and Google Pub/Sub.
+- Support for different message exchange patterns such as: one-to-one, one-to-many, many-to-one etc via a broker; or peer-to-peer with http requests.
+- Load and store data to/from models using various infrastructures such as blob stores and databases via provided integrations.

 ## 👋 Contributions